Benjamin P. Malerba

 Partner

-As a recognized thought leader in his field of practice, Ben consistently stays ahead of industry trends and shares his insights.
+As a recognized thought leader in health care, Ben consistently stays ahead of industry trends and shares his insights.
 He believes that his clients always come first and values the opportunity to help them navigate their legal challenges.
 Ben also enjoys playing poker, which keeps his negotiation skills sharp.

 Ben is the co-chair of the Health Services Practice Group and a member of the Privacy, Data & Cyber Law Practice Group.
-He provides practical advice to health care clients in connection with complex business transactions and regulatory matters.
+He provides practical advice to health care clients in connection with M&A, complex business transactions, and regulatory matters.

-He counsels investors, management companies, payers, hospital organizations and health systems, medical practices, provider networks, medical technology companies, digital health companies, and nonprofit entities in a variety of issues:
+He counsels health systems, hospitals, outpatient centers, investors, management companies, payers, medical practices, dental practices, DSOs, provider networks, medical technology companies, digital health companies, and nonprofit entities in a variety of issues:

 - mergers, acquisitions, and joint ventures